GhentCORR/ghentcorr.github.io/_pages/CORR_mission.md

 ---
 layout: page
-permalink: /teaching/
+permalink: /mission/
-title: teaching
+title: Ghent CORR
-description: Materials for courses you taught.
-Replace this text with your description.
+description: Learn about the mission of the Ghent University Community for Open and Reproducible Research
-nav: true
+nav: false
 nav_order: 6
 ---